 Sprinkling with cheese is a delicious way to add flavour and creamy texture to various dishes.
 Whether on top of a bowl of pasta, a freshly baked pizza, or a simple salad, adding cheese can elevate the dish to a whole new level.
 There are countless options, from sharp cheddar to creamy mozzarella, each offering its unique flavour profile.
 So go ahead, sprinkle on some cheese and watch as your dish transforms into something truly indulgent.

-Best Way to Bake Store-bought Garlic Bread
+Best Way to Bake Store-Bought Garlic Bread

 The best method for baking store-bought garlic bread is to put the frozen bread on a baking sheet and heat your oven to 190°C. Bake for ten to fifteen minutes or until the bread is crispy and golden brown.
 Before baking, put some grated Parmesan cheese on top for an added flavour boost.
 When ready to serve, allow it to cool for a few minutes.
 Your store-bought garlic bread will be wonderful and perfectly toasted if you follow this procedure.

-Using Baking Sheet and Aluminum Foil
+Using Baking Sheet and Aluminium Foil

 It’s imperative to line the baking sheet with aluminium foil when using both to avoid sticking and facilitate quick cleanup.
 Additionally, the foil aids in the even distribution of heat, which cooks food evenly.
 The foil can cover the food, preventing it from getting too dark or burnt.
 This method is advantageous when baking delicate items such as fish or pastries.
 Using a baking sheet and aluminium foil can make the cooking process simpler and the cleanup much easier.